Wreck Diving the HMHS Britannic

 Do You Have To Have Special Permits To Dive To The HMHS Britannic?

 If you’re planning a wreck dive to the Britannic, be ready for some delays.
-It is not something you can do spur of the moment; it requires multiple permissions and paperwork before taking the dive.
+It is not something you can do spur of the moment; it requires multiple permissions and paperwork through the Greek government before taking the dive.

 Can Anyone Dive To The Britannic?

-The dive to the Britannic is not an easy one.
-The sea in which the wreck lies can be extremely unpredictable; going from calm and steady to rough currents in a matter of minutes.
+The dive to the wreck of the Britannic is not an easy one.
+The Aegean sea in which the wreck lies can be extremely unpredictable; going from calm and steady to rough currents in a matter of minutes.
 Though it is a tempting dive for all scuba divers because of its vicinity to the shore, it is a deep and dangerous dive.

 Due to the unpredictability of the current, and the depth of the dive, you are not only required to be an experienced diver but specifically an experienced technical diver.
 Wreck dives are dangerous on their own, and less explored ones like the Britannic are that much more dangerous.